Learn How to Get a Private Investigator Licensing in any State

 Minnesota

-- Licensing in Minnesota is handled by the Department of Public Safety Private Detective & Protective Agent Services Board.
-The Board ensures that investigative and security service practitioners meet statutory qualifications and training for licensure and maintain standards set forth in Minnesota Statutes and Administrative Rules.
-Also, other special requirements such as education requirements, experience requirements, examinations, and insurance may be required.
+• Licensing in Minnesota is handled by the Department of Public Safety Private Detective & Protective Agent Services Board.
+The Board ensures that investigative and security service practitioners meet statutory qualifications and training for licensure and maintain standards outlined in Minnesota Statutes and Administrative Rules.
+Also, other special requirements such as education, experience, examinations, and insurance may be required.
 Check the state website for more information.

 Mississippi